hartenthaler/hh_extended_family/docs/architecture.md

 ```

 `ExtendedFamilyFilterResult` represents one precomputed filter variant such as `all`, `only_M`, or `only_alive`.
-`ExtendedFamilyProband` stores the selected individual together with the name variants and labels that views need repeatedly.
+`ExtendedFamilyProband` stores the selected individual together with the name variants, special labels, and optional SOSA labels that views need repeatedly.
 `ExtendedFamilyPartSet` is iterable so existing renderers can loop over `summary` and the concrete family parts in display order.
 `ExtendedFamilySummary` stores global counts for the selected filter plus precomputed summary text support data.
 Optional summary statistics are split into small value objects: